 A simple computation illustrates the role played by the relatively low tax rates of billionaires in the fast rise of their wealth since the 1980s.
 According to data compiled by Forbes, the wealth of global billionaires has grown on average by 7.1% (net of inflation) per year between 1987 and 2024.
 With a capital tax rate of 0.3% and consumption equivalent to 0.1% of wealth, this growth rate implies a gross return to wealth of 7.5% per year.
-This is higher than the comparable average global pre-tax return to wealth, which can be estimated to be in a range of around 6%-7% over this period.
-This returns differential is larger after tax: around 7% for billionaire vs. 5%-6% for the average person globally.
+This is higher than the comparable average global pre-tax return to wealth, which can be estimated to be in the range of around 6%-7% over this period.
+This returns differential is larger after tax: around 7% for billionaires vs. 5%-6% for the average person globally.
 Instead of being offset by the tax system, the difference in pre-tax returns has been magnified by it.
 In this accounting, about half of the excess net return of billionaires owes to their relatively low individual capital tax rates.
+The simple of the excess net return of billionaires owes to their relatively low individual capital tax rates.